-Truth in Advertising: Selling Your Brand, Your Way
+Truth in Advertising: Selling Your Brand, Your Way.

 Being yourself is valued for a lot of reasons: in our society, uniqueness and ingenuity are increasingly perceived as positive traits.
 Standing out from the crowd and making your own way in the world demonstrates perseverance and strength of character.
 It’s the entrepreneurial way!

-Sometimes, though, it feels like businesses lose their way.
+Over time, businesses lose their way.
 Instead of being what they are, they try to be what they think everyone wants.
 Let’s take a look at why that is a problem and get back to selling your brand, your way.

 If everyone’s super…